 Steve Hill, head of the Governor’s Office of Economic Development (GOED) said as of the first quarter of 2016, the company was more than meeting its obligations to get transferable tax credits.
-He said during the first quarter of this year, there was a weekly average of 599 workers at the site in Storey County east of Reno, 458 of them or 76 percent of them Nevada residents.
+He said during the first quarter of this year, there was a weekly average of 599 workers at the site in Storey County east of Reno, 458 of them, or 76 percent, Nevada residents.

 To date, Hill said Tesla and its partner in the project, Panasonic, have invested a total of $508 million in the giant, high-tech battery factory project.

 He said those figures come from the six-month audits of the project’s process.

 “Tax credits are granted after an audit where the performance of a company is certified,” Hill said.